Learn to make a fun and festive DIY patriotic shirt with this easy tutorial.

 Memorial Day is quickly approaching and I’m looking forward to that 3 day weekend.
 Memorial Day means our annual cookout with friends and this year I’m even more excited for it because we have a sweet entertainment space in our new home.
 But Memorial Day really isn’t about a 3 day party weekend.
 It’s about honoring our service men and women.
 So today I decided to make a DIY patriotic shirt for our holiday celebration to honor them.
 If you are planning to make patriotic shirts this year, you’ve come to the right place.

 - White t shirt

 - Land of the free cut file.
-You can access it in the resource library, below.
+You can access it in the resource library, available to my email subscribers.